Explore the Majestic Daintree River

 Learn about the history and culture of the Kuku Yalanji people, who have lived in the area for thousands of years, and their connection to the land.

-Whether you’re interested in wildlife, culture or want to enjoy the area’s natural beauty, the Daintree River has something for everyone.
+Whether you’re interested in wildlife and culture or want to enjoy the area’s natural beauty, the Daintree River has something for everyone.
 Plan your visit today and explore this magnificent river for yourself.

-The Daintree River meanders east-west through the region and provides a front-row seat to the earliest beginnings of the world.
+The Daintree River meanders east-west through the region, providing a front-row seat to the world’s earliest beginnings.

 Rising at the ridges of the coastal ranges, the river carves its way eastwards, passing the famed Daintree Ferry crossing point before meeting the Coral Sea on the eastern coast.